natalie3huynh/COGS189-Clover-Bot/README.md

 ## Question:

-How can SSEVP signals be used in real-time to control the movement of a wheelchair?
+How can SSEVP signals be used in real-time to control the tasks on a caregiver assistance Web App?

 ## Background: